 Fundraising: HSC relies completely on funding from our members, as no on-going support is provided by municipal or provincial bodies.
 To keep our program fees as low as possible, each family participating in any of our regular skating programs will be charged a fundraising commitment fee at time of registration each year.
 Upon attending the first 2 weeks of lessons, you will receive tickets to sell.
 All monies collected from sales of these tickets becomes your own reimbursement for your fundraising commitment.
 Please ensure all tickets are returned to the club by expected due date.
 If you choose not to sell them please put your own name on them and hand them in.

 Ice Show: Annually In February or March, we showcase our wonderful the skaters' accomplishments of the season.
 All PreCan, CanSkate, STARSkate & Syncho skaters are invited to perform.
 A CanPower demo may be included if there is sufficient interest by the CanPower program participants.
 Costumes for the skaters are prepared by the parents in consultation with other parents in their child’s skating group.
 Executive members and our coaching staff are also available to consult with parents on costume preparation.
-A dress rehearsal will be held prior to the ice show.
-A professional photographer will be at the dress rehearsal to take individual and group photos.

 Parent Responsibilities and Expectations: